TermySequence/v8-linux/v8/gn/docs/reference.md

   --ninja-extra-args=<string>
       This string is passed without any quoting to the ninja invocation command-line.
-Can be used to configure ninja flags, like "-j" if using goma for example.
+Can be used to configure ninja flags, like "-j".

   --root-target=<target_name>
       Name of the target corresponding to "All" target in Xcode.
 If unset,